Kahfisa/Dashboard-Retail-Sales-and-Profit-Performance/README.md

 # Retail-Sales-Performance

 ## Introduction
-This dashboard provides an overview of retail business performance, displaying key metrics such as total transactions, total customers, total revenue, and profit.
-It also presents sales and transaction trends over time, breakdowns by product category, profit by city, customer distribution by city, and detailed tables highlighting top performing customers.
+This dashboard provides a comprehensive overview of retail business performance, showcasing key metrics such as total transactions, total customers, total revenue, and total profit.
+It highlights sales and transaction trends over time, along with detailed breakdowns by product category and profit by city.
+Additionally, it visualizes customer distribution across different cities and includes detailed tables that highlight top-performing customers.

 ## Tools
 - Python